deltaZenith/DAPU/README.md

 ![](https://github.com/deltaZenith/DAPU/blob/main/.assets/preview.gif)
 DAPU on Arch Linux.
 ## Features
 This script is meant for users who do not wish to learn their distro's package manager's syntax and commands, this software's main goal is to facilitate package management by making it automated and interactive.
-While the script doesn't include any code from other projects, it wraps around the package manager which is detected automatically, therefore the script has your distro's package manager as a dependency alongside other Python libraries and the Python programming language itself.
+While the script doesn't include any code from other projects, it wraps around the package manager which is detected automatically, therefore the script has your distro's package manager as a dependency alongside other Python libraries, bash and the Python programming language itself.

 ### Cross compatibility
 At the moment, the supported package managers are APT, dnf, zypper and pacman, with more to come.
 The script figures out what package manager is installed using the shutils library and determines the approriate command for each situation through the use of dictionaries.